-Students who wish to change their program must see the Retention Coordinator complete the appropriate paperwork.
-The request will be considered with respect to meeting the admission requirements, necessary qualifications for the program, and the availability of space in that program.
+Students who wish to change their program must see the Director of Student Services complete the appropriate paperwork.
+The request will be considered provided the admission requirements for the new program are met and the availability of space in that program.
 Students transferring to a program that is not starting immediately will remain an active student without a class schedule for a period not to exceed six weeks.